matthewjberger/releases/README.md

 Old: release-please manages everything

-New: Manual control via makeline-release tool
+New: Explicit control via makeline-release tool

-Old: Conventional commits only
+Old: release-please for changelog

-New: git-cliff + conventional commits
+New: git-cliff for changelog

+Both: Conventional commits required

 ## New Approach Benefits